Should waste be chopped or shredded?

 • Woody stalks (less than 1 cm diameter), chop 4cm lengths if possible.

-• Woody stems (greater than 1 cm diameter) – pass through a shredder.
+• Woody stems (greater than 1 cm diameter) – pass through a shredder if possible.

-• Tree branches – if composting need to be shredded (also makes great bulking agent).
+• Tree branches – if composting these need to be shredded and will make a great woodchip alternative.

 If you are still unsure on the size you need to chop your waste too you can also check out our YouTube video here for further clarification.